 Players of inferior class and confidence would perhaps have recycled possession, but for Gerrard – so often the epicentre of his side with bounding box-to-box energy – this was Liverpool’s moment, his moment, as the match hung in the balance.

-Gerrard’s hit, one of technical perfection and maximum power, burst beyond the despairing dive of Antonios Nikopolidis to spark pandemonium amongst the masses and seal Liverpool’s passage into the next round.
+Gerrard’s hit, one of technical perfection and maximum power, burst beyond the despairing dive of Antonios Nikopolidis to spark pandemonium among the masses and seal Liverpool’s passage into the next round.

 17 years ago today.
 Gerrard’s goal against Olympiacos.